NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

 activities to obtain a personal advantage either for themselves or for any other person or entity in whom or in which they have a financial or other vested interest.
-Potential and actual conflicts of interest, or the appearance of such, must be managed so that NCAR’s assessment process is not compromised, research conducted through NCAR is free from bias, the investment of the public is protected, and confidence in the integrity of NCAR’s activities is maintained.
+Potential and actual conflicts of interest, or the appearance of such, must be managed so that NSF NCAR’s assessment process is not compromised, research conducted through NSF NCAR is free from bias, the investment of the public is protected, and confidence in the integrity of NSF NCAR’s activities is maintained.

 Conflicts of interest are common and even inevitable, so that a disqualification to review should be understood to be a positive